matsp/material-components-vue/README.md

 * [ ] Slots for components with text / labels
 * [ ] Better implementation for css class binding in slot e.g. ListItem?
 * [x] Usage description
+* [ ] Conditional component rendering for sub-components
 * [ ] Build each component as asset
 * [ ] Implement all missing components
 * [ ] Adding testframework to project